microsoft/Windows-driver-samples/Building-Locally.md

 When: This step is only required to build sample usb\usbview .

-### Option A: Use EWDK
-Easiest: If you use EWDK, then all necessary prequisites are included.

-### Option B: Install VS Components
+### Option A: Install VS Components
-Almost as easy: If you will install Visual Studio (see later) you may at that point select to add both of following individual components:
+Easy: If you will install Visual Studio (see later) you may at that point select to add both of following individual components:
 * .NET Framework 4.7.2 targeting pack
 * .NET Framework 4.8.1 SDK

+### Option B: Use EWDK
+Easy: If you use EWDK, then all necessary prequisites are included.

 ### Option C: Install Developer Pack